KennyChukwuebuka/sorting_algorithms/README.md

 * At least four different sorting algorithms
 * What is the Big O notation, and how to evaluate the time complexity of an algorithm
+* How to select the best sorting algorithm for a given input
+* How to make an informed decision to enable you choose a stable algorithm

 ---